Table of Contents

 Why your gas stove is unlikely to explode

-However, the explosion of a modern gas stove is quite rare these days, thanks to these modern safety features:
+However, the explosion of modern gas appliances is quite rare these days, thanks to these modern safety features:

 - Flame Failure: Stops gas from going to the burner if the flame goes out